CSCIX65G/crosscompilation/README.md

 `test.sh`

 Congrats, you have successfully cross-compiled for amd64.
-This docker image can be deployed to any amd64 cloud image if you like.
+This docker image can be deployed to any amd64 cloud image (with docker installed) if you like by simply running the commands in the run script.

 ## Running in Docker on the Raspberry Pi

 *NB* For now, you _*MUST*_ be running a 64 bit OS such as Ubuntu or Debian on your Pi to follow these steps.
 Also note that which 64-bit OS you are running is immaterial.
-Also note that everything _should_ run on any single board computer with an arm64v8 processor provided you are running a 64-bit LInux OS and have docker installed.
+Also note that everything _should_ run on any single board computer with an arm64v8 processor provided you are running a 64-bit LInux OS and have docker installed, because the entire process is independent of the underlying OS.

 Unfortunately, I’m still working on the 32-bit version of the cross compiler.
 There don’t seem to be insuperable difficulties here, I just need to figure out which pieces are missing and build the cross-compiler and docker run-time images.
 Sorry, but such is life in the open source world.